Basic DCP Job Tutorial (Node.js)

 };

-This metadata does not affect execution behavior; it is informational only.
+This metadata doesn’t affect execution behavior; it’s informational only.

 Security note: Never hard-code joinSecret values in production code.
 Prompt for them at runtime or load them securely from environment variables.
 Any hard-coded secrets shown in examples are for demonstration purposes only.